brucemcpherson/effex-api-client/README.md

 https://ephex-auth.appspot-preview.com/watchlog/sx-gja-1234326ubadb/wxk-jd1-p9q5q26wbbhg
 ```

 which produces this kind of response.
 The qualifying log events are in the value property of the response.
 Note that the *current* status of the watchable key and the access key are also given.
-In this example, you can see that the logevent is still available for some time after each of the keys have expired.
+The logevent is still available for some time after the watchable event has expired, but you always will need a valid reader key to access it.

 ```
 {